Academic Competition Systems

 If I ever need a component repaired, how much could it cost?

-The cost of any repairs for the first 5 years is covered by our warranty.
-Repairs after that time are minimal - generally less than $50.
+Because our systems just don't break down, you probably won't need to worry about repairs.
+However, most repairs involve minimal cost - generally less than $50.
 Most units never need any repair, just new alkaline batteries every few years.
 The exception?
 We don't provide a warranty on wires, so we make them easy to replace.

 What kind of support plan do you offer?